 There was no specific budget allocation for the study, so there were limits on the number of topics and data elements to give Chmura for the analysis.

-Mr. Longhi rounded out the study perspective highlighting $3 billion in investments c the 30% funds and 70% funds from FY2014 through FY2024.
-FY2024 was included due the aspects of the model that incorporate the spending features.
+Mr. Longhi rounded out the study perspective highlighting $3 billion in investments combining the 30% funds and 70% funds from FY2014 through FY2024.
+FY2024 estimated revenue was included due the aspects of the model that incorporate spending timing.

 The study focused on three impact areas: direct, indirect and induced.
 Direct impact is the economic activity generated by the specific project, including the materials, labor and equipment.
 Indirect impact is a secondary economic activity generated including need for more rental equipment, design software and services.
 The induced impact is payroll spending of people working on the project.